MouseLand/cellpose/README.md

 A generalist algorithm for cell and nucleus segmentation.

 Cellpose was written by Carsen Stringer and Marius Pachitariu.
-To learn about Cellpose, read the [paper](https://t.co/kBMXmPp3Yn?amp=1) or watch the [talk](https://t.co/JChCsTD0SK?amp=1).
+To learn about Cellpose 1.0, read the [paper](https://t.co/kBMXmPp3Yn?amp=1) or watch the [talk](https://t.co/JChCsTD0SK?amp=1).
 For support, please open an [issue](https://github.com/MouseLand/cellpose/issues).
 If you use Cellpose in your work please cite the paper.
+Please find the detailed documentation at <span style="font-size:larger;">[cellpose.readthedocs.io](https://cellpose.readthedocs.io/en/latest/)</span>.

 If you want to improve Cellpose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface (see instructions below).